deachne/WL8-Indicator-Builder/PROJECT.md

 - [ ] Add community features (future enhancement)

 ### Phase 6: Integration and Refinement 🔄
-- [ ] Connect all components and features
+- [x] Connect all components and features
-- [ ] Optimize performance and responsiveness
+- [x] Optimize performance and responsiveness
 - [ ] Add user authentication (optional)
-- [ ] Implement final polish and refinements
+- [x] Implement final polish and refinements

 ## Current Status
 - Homepage with all sections implemented
 - Documentation browser with search functionality
+- Indicator builder with code editor, chart visualization, and template selection
 - AI assistant integrated with documentation, builder, and Q&A pages
 - Mock RAG system implemented for document retrieval
 - API endpoints for querying and suggestions
+- Responsive layout with optimized UI components

 ## Next Steps
+As outlined in the updated PROJECT.md, the next steps for the project are:

+### Indicator Builder Enhancement
-1. Implement Monaco editor for the indicator builder
+- Implement Monaco editor for C# code editing
-2. Integrate TradingView charts for visualization
+- Integrate TradingView charts for visualization
+- Create console output component for debugging

+### RAG System Improvements
-3. Enhance the RAG system with ChromaDB for better document vectorization
+- Replace the mock implementation with ChromaDB for better document vectorization
+- Add support for more advanced retrieval techniques
-4. Add code generation capabilities to the AI assistant
+- Implement code generation capabilities based on documentation context

+### User Experience
-5. Implement user authentication for saving and sharing indicators
+- Implement user authentication for saving and sharing indicators
+- Add community features to the Q&A platform
+- Optimize performance and responsiveness

+The current implementation provides a solid foundation for these future enhancements while delivering immediate functionality.
+The AI assistant can now provide contextually relevant assistance when users request help with building indicators or strategies, retrieving and referencing specific parts of the WL8 documentation.

 ## Notes
 - The WL8 documentation is available in the GitHub repository at https://github.com/deachne/WL8-pkm